Homemade Thin Mints (Vegan, Gluten Free)

 - Place the dough between two sheets of parchment paper and roll it out to about ¼-inch thickness.

-- Use a 1 ½-inch cookie cutter (or shot glass) to cut out circles.
+- Use a 1 ½-inch cookie cutter to cut out circles.
 If the dough softens too much while cutting, return it to the freezer for a few minutes.
 Re-roll the scraps and continue cutting until all the dough is used.

 - Preheat the oven to 350°F and line a baking sheet with parchment paper.
 Place the tray of cookies in the freezer while the oven heats.